ricardodpcosta/UMinhoThesisTemplate/README.md

 - Executing the bash script `makemain.sh` for cross-references of bibliography entries to be correctly generated and referenced in the generated PDF document.

-- Recommended LaTeX editor is Texmaker (https://www.xm1math.net/texmaker/) and this template is also available in Overleaf.
+- Recommended LaTeX editor is [Texmaker](https://www.xm1math.net/texmaker/) and this template is also available in Overleaf.

 ---

-## Template structure
+## Structure

 - In `preamble/` are defined the template formatting rules with the necessary packages and commands.
 These files should not be usually modified at the risk of breaking the document format.
 If certain packages and commands, other than the ones already included and defined in the template, are necessary to meet specific the needs of your document, consider doing so in `main.tex`.